Latvian Legion: Operational history

 The first Latvian Legion unit was the 2nd Latvian SS Brigade, created in February 1943.
 It fought its first battle in the Siege of Leningrad, opposite the Pulkovo observatory on 18 March 1943.
 It continued fighting around Leningrad until the German forces retreated in January 1944.

 The 15th Waffen-SS Division was formed and sent to the front in November 1943.
 Originally, it was sent to the Ostrov and Novosokolniki districts of Pskov Oblast, but after the German Army suffered setbacks there, was moved to positions in the Belebelka district of Novgorod Oblast in January 1944.
 It retreated from there a month later.
-At the end of February 1944, both units took joint defensive positions on the Sorota and Velikaya rivers.
+At the end of February 1944, both units took defensive positions on the Sorota and Velikaya rivers.
 At that time, the 2nd Brigade was renamed the 19th Waffen-SS division.
 Over the next two months, these positions saw intense fighting.

 In April 1944, the Legion was replaced by other units and moved to less active positions in Bardovo-Kudever, 50 km east of Opochka.
-It came under attack there in June 1944 and started to retreat on July 10, 1944, crossing the Latvian-Russian border on July 17.
+It came under attack there in June 1944 and retreated on July 10, 1944, crossing the Latvian-Russian border on July 17.